thisisqubika/rusen/README.md

   Rusen.notify(exception)
 end
 ```
-In this way if you modify the notification settings in runtime every notification
-being sent after will take the modifications into account.
+In this way if you modify the notifications settings in runtime every notification sent after will use the new settings.

 ### With local configuration

-This method is intended fro more control, you may for example want to send emails when a particular exception occurs but juts print to stdout for others.
+This method is intended for more control when notifying, you may for example want to send an email when a particular exception occurs but juts print to stdout for others.
 To archive this you can do the following:
 ```ruby
 @email_settings = Settings.new